Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields on de Sitter spacetime

-The above results indicate that the induced CRs are reducible to direct sums of UIRs of the principal series \cite{linrep}, $(p,q)$, with $p=s$ and $q(1-q)=\frac{1}{\omega^2}\,(\Re E_0)^2+\frac{1}{4}$.
-What is new here is that we meet only one type of UIRs which are completely determined by the rest energy and the spin defined as in special relativity.
-In the flat limit these UIRs tend to the corresponding Wigner ones.
+What is new here is that we meet only one type of UIRs, from the principal series, which are completely determined by the rest energy and the spin defined as in special relativity.

-Finally, we specify that the physical interpretation adopted here is correct since in the flat limit we recover the Poincar\' e generators as given in the Appendix A. We observe that the generators (\ref{Ji}) are independent on $\omega$ having the same form as in the Minkowski case, $J_k^{(\rho)}=\hat J_k^{(\rho)}$.
+Finally, we specify that the physical interpretation adopted here is correct since in the flat limit we recover the Poincar\' e generators \cite{CCC}.
+We observe first that the generators (\ref{Ji}) are independent on $\omega$ having the same form as in the Minkowski case, $J_k^{(\rho)}=\hat J_k^{(\rho)}$.
 The other generators have the limits

 which means that the basis $\{ H, P_i, J^{(\rho)}_i, K^{(\rho)}_i\}$ of the algebra $s(M)=sp(2,2)$ tends to the basis $\{\hat H, \hat P_i,\hat J^{(\rho)}_i,\hat K^{(\rho)}_i\}$ of the $s(M_0)$ algebra when $\omega\to 0$.
 Moreover, the Pauli-Lubanski operator (\ref{PaLu}) is the flat limit of the five-dimensional vector-operator (\ref{WW}) since